marhiefi/React-ToDoList/README.md

 A quick sample React project building components.

-The teaxt below refers to the Create React App introduction to React:
+### The text below refers to the Create React App introduction to React:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).